SamuelWhitton/natural-daina/README.md

 + When a method is invoked, the method generic types are determined by the input types.
 + Method generic types can be used to dynamically choose the output type when a method is invoked.
 + The names of method generics are interchangable.
++ Binding levels can be used to input a lambda with method generics into another method.

 ---